cerb/cerb.github.io/_docs/getting_started/bots.md

 Dictionaries are efficient because they only load data when a bot actually needs it.
 Even though a bot can refer to _"the industry of the organization of the sender of the ticket"_, the dictionary will wait until the bot asks for it.
 When similar keys are requested again (another field from that same organization) the data will already be loaded.

-Any _action_ node add new keys to a dictionary, and almost every outcome and action can use dictionary keys in addition to literal text.
+Any _action_ node can add new keys to a dictionary, and almost every outcome and action can use dictionary keys in addition to literal text.

 <div class="cerb-box geek-out">
 	<p>Dictionaries are a hierarchal key/value datastore represented as a flat list of keys delimited with underscores.
 Metadata at each level allows for lazy-expansion based on a requested traversed path.
 A set of deep keys can also be loaded efficiently across an array of dictionaries.</p>